 Final Report and Written Externship Assignments

-A faculty member will conduct a site visit at your placement.
+A faculty member will conduct a site visit, either in person or remotely, at your placement.
 The faculty member, through conversations with the attorney supervisor(s) and the student, will determine:

 The nature and level of work done by the office.